 Will I need to take any proficiency tests?
-The Club follows the British Canoeing guidelines and all beginners are expected to work through the basics and achieve their 1Star and 2 Star awards.Can I gain further qualifications ?
+The Club follows the British Canoeing guidelines and all beginners are expected to work through the basics and achieve their Start and Discover awrds.Can I gain further qualifications ?

-After 2 Star you can progress to 3 star.
-This award is discipline specific so you could take 3 Star Touring Kayak, or 3 Star Touring Canoe, or 3 Star moving water, or 3 Star Sea etc. There is also the opportunity to undertake Foundation Safety & Rescue Training and Level 1 & Level 2 Coaching awards.
+After the Discover award there is the Explore award.
+There is also the opportunity to undertake Foundation Safety & Rescue Training and Coaching awards.
 To find out more contact the club coaching officer.

 Is there a training programme to help me prepare for race events?
 There are several training programmes written by club coaches on a month by month basis.
 So whether you are in the highest Divisions trying to break into the British Team or just starting out in racing there are programmes you can follow.